equwal/LispBrain/README.md

 Debugging Brainfuck code can be done using all the normal Common Lisp functions: `step`, `trace`, `time`, etc. The following functions and variables are exported to the user and may be useful for debugging Brainfuck code:
 ```
 brain:fuck                ;Used to execute a Brainfuck string directly.
 brain:*tape-size-default* ;Number of cells in the tape.
 Default: 30,000.
 brain:decf-byte           ;The - operator function.
 brain:incf-byte           ;The + operator function.
 brain:read-this-byte      ;The , operator function.
 brain:print-this-byte     ;The . operator function.
 brain:right-shift         ;The > operator function.
 brain:left-shift          ;The < operator function.
 brain:one-off-fuck        ;Function called to loop over each character in the code.
 brain:*separators*        ;Characters that terminate #F Brainfuck code.
 Default: (#\Space, #\Newline).
 brain:byte-value          ;Returns the value of the curren byte at the *pointer* position.
-brain:*tape* ;Returns the entire tape.
+brain:*tape*              ;Stores the entire tape.
-brain:*pointer* ;The current position in the byte tape.
+brain:*pointer*           ;Stores the current position in the byte tape.
 Useful with byte-value.
                               Default: Exactly in the middle of the tape (15,000).
 ```
 Note that the variables `*tape*` and `*pointer*` are reset upon executing new Brainfuck code.
 Once the execution is finished their state is frozen in time and ready to be viewed.